Welcome to the Petite Ecole d'Edimbourg!

 - physical activity

-Current classes are organised into five levels.
+Current classes are organised into nine levels.
 Each level has its own curriculum split over three terms.

 To build confidence and encourage children to speak comfortably in French